SergeMerzliakov/weblog-parser/README.md

 # Weblog Parser
+This was code challenge for a technical role I applied for.

 A **very basic** web log parser, which reads log entries and extracts the IP address and URL values.
 Statistics and counts are then available.

 It is written in Kotlin and uses gradle 6 as the build tool.